wmcdonald404/wmcdonald404.github.io/_posts/2024-01-02-20-52-49-setting-up-ghithub-cli.md

 ## Overview
 Outline the basic steps to install and configure the Github CLI on Fedora (currently 39).

+## Background
+To quote chaper-and-verse from the package description:

+> A command-line interface to GitHub for use in your terminal or your scripts.
+>
+> gh is a tool designed to enhance your workflow when working with GitHub.
+It provides a seamless way to interact with GitHub repositories and perform various actions right from the command line, eliminating the need to switch between your terminal and the GitHub website.

+Having the CLI to-hand can streamline an engineer's workflow, reducing context switching from the development environment to the Github web UI.

 ## How-to
 1. Install the CLI